 Free Native Plants program

-Brisbane City Council’s Free Native Plants Program offers a range of plants to assist the community to plant and green their properties.
-The native species provided through the program will help grow our city’s urban forest and support local wildlife.
+Brisbane City Council’s Free Native Plants program offers a range of plants to enable the community to cultivate a greener and more sustainable Brisbane.
+The native species provided through the program will help grow our city’s urban forest and support wildlife.

 The Free Native Plants program is open to residents and entities within the Brisbane Local Government area, including:

 The program does not provide free native plants for:

 - small or large-scale events